Brownfields Sites

 Brownfields programs are not just about restoring old buildings and cleaning up contaminated sites.
 These programs also provide technical assistance and funding for Tribal capacity building.
 This capacity building is necessary in several areas.
 In order to develop an efficient Brownfields program, Tribes need to hire and train staff, engage with the community, and prioritize efforts to cleanup, redevelop and/or reuse property.
 Resources available to Brownfields programs allow you to determine what risks may be present in your community, how to prevent future contamination, and provide you with strategies for developing outreach materials, writing ordinances, and identifying other sources of assistance and funding for your community’s environmental planning.

-Watch KSU TAB’s Tribal Response Program Brownfields Program Overview Video for multiple Tribal examples of Brownfield sites, associated issues, and cleanup efforts.
+Watch KSU Tribal TAB’s Tribal Response Program Brownfields Program Overview Video for multiple Tribal examples of Brownfield sites, associated issues, and cleanup efforts.

 What is a Brownfields Site?